andrlange/spring-resilience/Readme.md

 ![Resilience Demo](docs/resilience-demo.png)
 ## Setup
 - you can run PostgreSQL using the docker-compose.yaml
-- Create to additional Databases (addresses, students) using PGAdmin
+- Additional Databases (addresses, students) are created on first postgres startup

 PostgreSQL, PGAdmin and Zipkin is started using docker compose up -d
 PGAdmin: Register DB-Server using hostname: postgresql-service, user:postgres, password:password
+Eurka-Server: Loginto Eureka using user:eureka password:password

 ## Run Environment